Svehla/reflect-metadata-SCKS/readme.md

 }
 ```

-The `reflex-metadata` library enables to write decorators that will read metadata from the static type
+The `reflex-metadata` library enables us to write decorators that will read metadata from the static type
 and these metadata may affect your Javascript runtime code.
+You may imagine this metadata as an information that field title is `string`.

 So that's pretty handy syntax sugar!